Table of Contents

 - How would you change our product?

 - What did you expect to happen?

-Open ended questions ask respondents to describe a subject.
-You’d then look for trends and patterns in the in the responses you’ve collected.
+Open-ended questions ask respondents to describe a subject.
+You’d then look for trends and patterns in the responses you’ve collected.
 Think of these question styles as ‘tasks’ with different outputs.